bitsdalab/deployment/README.md

 ## Overview
 This GitOps platform provides automated deployment and management of Kubernetes infrastructure and CICD components using ArgoCD ApplicationSets and Applications.

+**Architecture**: ArgoCD is deployed and managed via the [bitsdalab/infra](https://github.com/bitsdalab/infra) repository using Ansible playbooks.
+This repository contains the GitOps configurations and bootstrap scripts for the platform components.

 ## Key Features ✨
 - **GitOps Workflow**: Declarative infrastructure and application management
 - **ArgoCD ApplicationSets**: Automated application deployment patterns